 Council tax support

-We want to support people who are struggling to pay their council tax during the coronavirus pandemic and there are a couple of options available to you:
+We want to help people who are struggling to pay their council tax because of coronavirus.

 Welfare Grant Scheme

-This scheme can help with basic essentials in the event of a crisis or emergency.
-Visit our welfare grant scheme page for more information.
+This scheme can help with basic essentials in a crisis or emergency.